Justine Elliot

 Maria Justine Elliot (née Borsellino; born 29 July 1967) is an Australian politician.
 She is a member of the Australian Labor Party (ALP) and has served in the House of Representatives since the 2004 federal election, representing the New South Wales seat of Richmond.
-She served as Minister for Ageing in the First Rudd Government from 2007 to 2010 and as a parliamentary secretary in the Gillard Government from 2010 to 2013.
+She served as Minister for Ageing in the First Rudd government from 2007 to 2010 and as a parliamentary secretary in the Gillard government from 2010 to 2013.

 Early life

 Elliot was born on 29 July 1967 in Brisbane, Queensland.
 Her father Bob Borsellino (d.
 2011) was a journalist and political activist who led efforts for an inquiry into the killing of the Balibo Five.
 He was a candidate for the Democrats and Greens at several state and federal elections.
 Her grandfathers were both World War II veterans, Joe Borsellino with the United States Marines and Victor Perkins with the Australian Army.

 Elliot attended Nambour State High School, graduating in 1984.
 She went on to complete a Bachelor of Arts at the University of Queensland, majoring in English and history, and a graduate diploma in human resource management and industrial relations at Griffith University.
 Elliot was an officer with the Queensland Police from 1990 to 1997.
-She subsequently moved to New South Wales and worked at the Department of Juvenile Justice from 2002 to 2003.
+She subsequently moved to Northern New South Wales and worked at the Department of Juvenile Justice from 2002 to 2003.